mknxdev/jperf/README.md

 **Params**

-- `testName` (required): Defines the test name.
+- `testName` (optional): Defines the test name.

 **_Defines a test task._**

-Defines a key point to for a new code test (e.g. "Alternative use"), and optionally accepts a name for identifying the test case (`anonymous` is used if no name is provided).
+Defines a key point to for a new code test (e.g. "Alternative use"), and optionally accepts a name for identifying the test case (`(anonymous)` is used if no name is provided).
 This method is called indifferently for starting or ending code test: each new call to automatically stops analysis for previous running test.

 ### `.run`